What is an In-State Pharmacy?

 - mailing address

-- Enclose three sets (copies) of the plans for the pharmacy department.
+- A copy of the plans for the pharmacy department.

 - Plans must be drawn to scale and should include the location of the sink, all doors, storage room, approved Schedule II controlled substance safe, security systems, and counters.
 For specific requirements, see 24 Del.
 C. §2533 and Section 3.0 of the Board’s Rules and Regulations.